-When cleaning the outer surfaces, do not use xylene, scouring powders or solvents containing acetone or xylene.
-Xylene or acetone will damage the finished surfaces!
+When cleaning the outer surfaces, do not use xylene or solvents containing acetone or xylene.
+Acetone or xylene will damage the finished surfaces!

 Ensure that liquids do not enter the interior of the instrument during cleaning!

 Before each cleaning carry out the following preparatory steps: